Other Grants & Offers

 - a corporate landlord – someone whose rental business is registered as a company and you pay corporation tax on profits from letting

 - claiming an allowance under the 'Rent a Room' schemev

 - of a property rented out as furnished holiday accommodation

 - The Rent a Room scheme (money, tax and benefits section)

 - LESA is a tax allowance (not a cash payment) that allows you to claim up to £1,500 against tax every year.

-- When does the LESA Allowance expire?
+- What does LESA cover?

 - Free energy assessment